IBM/AI-on-Power-Level3/docs/lab-setup.md

      ![image](https://github.com/user-attachments/assets/b31a361a-b69a-4872-b5a7-a71db2f8f52f)
      ![image](https://github.com/user-attachments/assets/2700ebb0-bf81-4f3f-938d-3ae8a48e7473)

-7. You have successfully logged into the OpenShift cluster using the GUI/console.
+7. You have successfully logged into the OpenShift cluster using the console.
 You should be able to see the dashboard (or the page you were on before logging off) of your OpenShift console.
 You should land in **Administrator** profile (or **Developer** profile if that was the last profile you were in when you logged off).
 8. **TIP**: Its a good idea to have 2 browser windows (or tabs per your preference) for OpenShift console access - one with Administrator profile and another with Developer profile because in the hands-on labs we will be needing to switch between these profiles and its easier and efficient to do so with 2 browser windows.

      - To do so, copy the URL from the browser address bar, open a new browser window (or tab) and paste the URL there.
 It should open up one more OpenShift console in the new window (or tab).
 In the new window/tab, switch to the Developer profile (also known as Persona) by going to the top left corner and clicking on **Administrator** and selecting **Developer** (or vice-versa) in the drop down menu.
 In short, ensure you have 2 browser windows, one each with Administrator and Developer profile (also known as Persona) and we will call this OpenShift Administrator console and Developer console respectively.